 “[Consultation] has definitely made me a stronger clinician because it’s easy for someone to go and tell you what to do but to see it in practice and get that one on one feedback is definitely beneficial and helpful.”

-FFT Partners is always looking to expand our team.
-If you are a certified FFT clinician and are interested in learning more about opportunities at FFT Partners, please send a resume to Ann Ranalli (email@example.com).
+FFT Partners is always looking to expand our team and assist the agencies we work with in finding qualified candidates.
+If you are a certified FFT clinician and are interested in learning more about opportunities at FFT Partners, please send a resume to Ann Ranalli (firstname.lastname@example.org).
+If you are a clinician seeking employment at one of our sites, see opportunities below.

 FFT Partners is an equal opportunity employer and makes all employment decisions without regard to race, religion, color, sex (including pregnancy, sexual orientation and gender identity), national origin, disability, age, genetic information, or any other status protected under applicable federal, state, or local laws.
 This policy applies to all terms and conditions of employment, including but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, benefits, compensation and training.